-CRITERION 5.7: THE FARM PROVIDES EEL FOR RESTOCKING Weighting: 2 Responsible indicators The farm can provide documented evidence that 10% or more of the farm's annual eel production (by piece) has been provided for restocking for the purpose of conservation / escapement.
-Aspiring indicators The farm can provide documented evidence that it makes 10 % of their annual eel production (by piece) available for restocking for the primary purpose of conservation / escapement AND/OR for new clients, the farm can demonstrate that they have bookings for re-stocking in the following year at more than 10% of the predicted annual eel production (by piece) for the purpose of conservation / escapement.
-CRITERION 5.8: THE FARM PROVIDES EEL FOR RESTOCKING Weighting: 2 Weighting: 2 Responsible indicators The size range and quantities in the eels for restocking reflect 100% that for the age group in the whole farm Aspiring indicators The size range and quantities indicate no more than a 25% supplement of those for restocking are from slower growing fish of the same age group.
+Aspiring indicators Other, previously acceptable methods of stunning before slaughter are used, e.g. chilling, but there are credible plans in place to invest in the latest methods within the next 2 years Criterion 5.7: The farm organisation provides eel for restocking Weighting: 2 Responsible indicators The farm organisation can provide documented evidence that 10% or more of the farm's annual eel production (by piece) has been provided for restocking for the purpose of conservation / escapement.
+Aspiring indicators The farm organisation can provide documented evidence that it makes 10 % of their annual eel production (by piece) available for restocking for the primary purpose of conservation / escapement AND/OR for new clients, the farm can demonstrate that they have bookings for re-stocking in the following year at more than 10% of the predicted annual eel production (by piece) for the purpose of conservation / escapement.
+Criterion 5.8: Eels for restocking are not graded out slow-growers Weighting: 2 Responsible indicators The size range and quantities in the eels for restocking reflect 100% that for the age group in the whole farm Aspiring indicators The size range and quantities indicate no more than a 25% supplement of those for restocking are from slower growing fish of the same age group.